chaschev/bear/doc/ideas.md

 - The project started in Russia and Russia is famous for two things - vodka and bears drinking vodka
 - Name Vodka is nice, but does not remind me of super-powers
 - Saying "install it with a bear" or "bear is my weapon of choice" sounds at least less awkward then with vodka

-## Bear chat

-- When errors: In Trouble?
-Ask SO!
-- When errors: In Trouble?
-Ask Jon Skeet!
-- "Deployments have never been so easy!"
-- "What's your cluster size?"
-- "Empowering your cluster, please wait..."
-- "Bringing you the best."
-- "Bear is the beast."
-- "Please wait, putting deployments to a new level..."
-- "Yes we can!"
-- "Do it with bear!"
-- "Bear: never ask why!"
-- "Better bear bear bearer roaaargh!"
-- "I am a champion and you gonna hear me roar!"
-- "I've got the eye of the tiger!"
-- "Don't know how to do it?
-Do it with bear!"
-- "Install it with bear!"
-- "Bear is my weapon of choice!"
-- "Good time-of-day."
-- "Your bear is my bear, and my bear is your bear..."
-- "As strong as an ox, as a sly as a fox, as noisy as a bear"
-- "Bear - I wanna be everything at once!"
-- "There is a way to shut me app..."
-- :shut up - sure?
-I beg you! (don't put it into help, should be asked in SO)
-- Top SO feeds for today/tagged bear
-- April 1 - bear is naughty!
-- April 1 - MUAHHAHAHAHAHA
-- Just bear in mind.
-- As Nietzsche said: "Why am I so wise?"
-- As Nietzsche said: "Why am I so smart?"